Compare & Save on Conveyancing Solicitors

 You'll need to hire a conveyancing solicitor to transfer equity to take care of the legal side.
 Below are the steps in the transfer of equity legal process:

-Transferring equity takes between one and two months on average to complete.
+Transferring equity takes between one to two months on average to complete.
 However, there is a chance of delays that can prolong the process.

 1. Appoint a Solicitor

-Your solicitor will check any outstanding mortgage or other property charges.
-If there is a mortgage on the property, you’ll need the existing mortgage lender's consent to go ahead with the transfer.
-This is because all parties listed on the legal title are equally liable for the mortgage.
+If there is a mortgage on the property, you’ll need the consent of the mortgage lender to go ahead with the transfer.
+Adding someone to the title will make them equally liable for the mortgage so the lender will want to carry out an affordability assessment.

 Your solicitor will file the relevant documentation with the Land Registry.
 The average Land Registry fee is £438, depending on the value of the property.